sadihsn/IMDB_Movie_Insights/README.md

    Illustrates the distribution of movie ratings, showcasing the frequency of different rating ranges using a histogram.
     <img src = "viz_images/7.png" width="450" height="250">
 8. Votes Distribution Top 20 Movies (Packed Bubbles)<br>
-   Visualizes the distribution of votes for the top 20 movies, with each bubble representing a movie and its size indicating the number of votes received.
+   Visualizes the distribution of votes for the top 20 movies, with each bubble representing a movie and its size indicating the number of votes received.<br>
     <img src = "viz_images/8.png" width="450" height="250">

 You can visit the public dashboard [here](https://public.tableau.com/app/profile/sadi.hossain/viz/IMDB_Movie_Insights/Dashboard1).